aftersound/weave/docs/data-insight-delivery-solution.md

 The problems associated purpose-built solutions are

 - hard to change
+- costly to operate, especially when too many purpose-built data loaders and services are there
 - lack of engineering consistency
 - impede in-team/cross-teams efficiency and effectiveness
 - limit the value of data insight